Last updated on August 9th, 2023

-It’s not a secret that board exams test your knowledge of the details of the myriad treatment interventions used in treating patients.
+It’s not a secret that board exams test your knowledge of the details of the myriad treatment interventions on board exams used in treating patients.
 In addition to knowing the circumstances of when to choose a particular intervention over another (discussed in other posts), you are expected to know the details of each specific treatment intervention.
 Thus, the question that arises for the exam taker is “just how much detail about treatment interventions do I need to know?”

 Each field of medicine has treatment interventions that are administered by only a subset of practitioners in that field or, alternatively, patients are referred to other specialists to administer these procedures.
 For the purposes of the board exam, you are assumed to be an average and general practitioner in your specialty.
 Given this, what are you expected to know about treatment interventions you may not yourself administer?

 One touchstone to help you gauge the level of knowledge needed is to base it on what you would need to know in order to obtain informed consent from a patient.
 If you are the physician who is recommending a procedure, either as part of the work-up or treatment, and yet are not the physician administering that procedure, you nevertheless need to know enough about it to obtain the initial informed consent for that procedure from your patient.
-These are examples of facts you should know:

 - The main concept behind the procedure.
 How the procedure is known or theorized to help establish a diagnosis or treat the condition.
 What the effects of the procedure are on the body.